 A major in wellness and health promotion consists of an interdisciplinary program of study in which students will implement health assessments and wellness programs during internships.
 The degree endeavors to promote scholarly inquiry and cultivate professionals capable of assisting others in developing self-responsibility for their own health and wellness through healthy, active lifestyles.
 Completion of this degree prepares students for employment in corporate, clinical, or community wellness settings or for the pursuit of graduate study.

 Promoting a Healthier LifestyleThere is a growing need for health professionals who can provide wellness information and exercise instruction to promote a healthier lifestyle.
 Additionally, there is a need for trained exercise professionals to accommodate the growing number of both adults and children participating in sports and exercise programs.

-Education of wellness and exercise is also necessary to teach employees in the workplace the relationship between activity, diet and health and to demonstrate how this can be changed to encourage physical wellness.
-Health promotion and wellness program supervision is necessary to ensure that injury does not develop and exercise programs are introduced safely.
+Education on wellness and exercise is also necessary to teach employees in the workplace the relationship between activity, diet, and health and to demonstrate how this can be changed to encourage physical wellness.
+Health promotion and wellness program supervision are necessary to ensure that injury does not develop and exercise programs are introduced safely.

 Some benefits of wellness and exercise programs include:

 - Protection of a company’s greatest asset – the employee

 - Healthier, more productive working environment

 - Lower turnover / higher employee retention rates

 - Increased energy